 If you are looking for standards-based worksheets and activities that go with these books, then check out these Starts With a Story resources shown below!

 Grab the Free Reading Resources!

 We hope you found this list of Thanksgiving read alouds helpful!
+You might also like these turkey children’s books.
+They are great for this time of year as well!
 If you want to get more book ideas to read aloud to your elementary students, then grab this reading freebie.
 It includes read aloud books lists, reading logs, and reading challenges for 1st, 2nd, 3rd, 4th, and 5th grade classroom teachers.
 It will have you covered for the entire school year, as well as the summer months!
 Grab this free elementary reading packet now!